 Greggs Foundation Tackling Health

-Premiership Rugby has joined forces with Greggs Foundation to help improve physical activity and physical literacy among key stage two children across the country.
+The Greggs Foundation already has a relationship with many primary schools through its Breakfast Club Programme, but has joined forces with Premiership Rugby to help improve physical activity and literacy among Key Stage Two children across the country.

 As a sport, rugby can offer playing opportunities and role models to children no matter what their ability or background and the interactive Tackling Health programme takes a rounded approach to teaching children about leading a healthy lifestyle.